The paid practicum subsidy supports early childhood teachers (ECTs) and educators in training to complete the practicum components of their degree.

 About the subsidy

-The paid practicum subsidy allows providers to give staff paid leave while undertaking practicums.
+The paid practicum subsidy supports providers to give staff paid leave while they complete practicums as part of an early childhood education and care (ECEC) qualification.

 Practicums help teachers and educators in training gain practical, work-place experience in an early childhood educational setting.
 They are mandatory for most ECEC qualifications.